sanelg7/sanelg7/README.md

 [![Top Langs](https://github-readme-stats-sigma-five.vercel.app/api/top-langs/?username=sanelg7&layout=default&theme=gotham)](https://github.com/anuraghazra/github-readme-stats)

-* 🤡 Fun fact: My earliest recollection and motivation of any cs related subject is using cheat engine at 9 y/o to make my dragon fable character maxed out 💀
 <!--
 **sanelg7/sanelg7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.